 With so many roses to choose from, gifting of the flower has developed a “language” all its own, wherein specific messages are said to be communicated by the sender according to the color and number of blooms in the arrangement.
 Red roses express romantic love, yellow the care of friendship.
 White roses symbolize innocence and purity, orange blooms convey passion and enthusiasm, and pink means admiration, thanks, and joy.

 One especially unique rose is the blue rose, which, Sharon says, “does not exist in nature due to genetic limitations.
 Requests for blue roses, however, prompted the development of a dyed and cultivated variety with a blue-to-violet pigmentation.”
-Appropriately, blue roses are said to embody mystery and achieving the impossible.
+Appropriately, blue roses are said to embody mystery and achieve the impossible.

 Priceless roses around the world

-Roses in the U.S. are generally a reasonably priced flower suitable for crafting a heartfelt message for a loved one, but some are not meant to be purchased.
+Roses in the U.S. are generally a reasonably priced flowers suitable for crafting a heartfelt message for a loved one, but some are not meant to be purchased.
 One example of that is the Juliet rose, a pale, peach-colored garden rose first displayed at the 2006 Chelsea Flower Show and grown after a painstaking 15-year cultivation period.
 Destined to forever remain in its planter, this bloom holds an estimated worth of $15.8 million.

 Our planet’s most priceless rose, however, may be the “Thousand-year Rose,” which Australian newspaper The Maitland Mercury reports to be the single oldest-living rose bush known to man.
 A Rosa canina variety, also known as a wild dog rose, the plant snakes nearly all the way up the 70-foot high and 30-foot wide outer wall of a cathedral in Hildesheim, Germany.